SonarQube and code coverage

 Q: I see the following error in the coverage sensor java.lang.IllegalStateException: LineXX is out of range in the file XYZ of my Sonar Scanner logs.

-A: The message indicates that the sensor is asked to highlight a line that does not exist anymore in the code, the coverage report has to be recomputed to be aligned with the existing code.
+A: The message indicates that the sensor is asked to highlight a line that no longer exists in the code.
+The coverage report has to be recomputed to align with the existing code.

 SonarSource Support team